 We developed a software citation tool - AppCiter - to encourage more consistent and accurate software citation.
 AppCiter allows users to select the software applications that supported their scientific research and receive a list of the relevant publications to cite in their manuscript.
 With the push of a button users can export those citations in multiple formats suitable for direct cut-and-paste into a manuscript bibliography or for import into popular citation management programs (e.g. Endnote, Papers, etc.).
 This tool makes finding and properly citing programs easier for the average user and helps to ensure accurate, version-specific, and up-to-date citation information.
 For more details please see Socias, S.M. et al, Structure, Volume 23 No. 5 (2015), 807-808.

 On the Horizon:

 Software Usage Tracking and Reporting: SBGrid received NSF funding to design and implement a system to directly track software usage by our member users.
 We built encapsulation scripts for each SBGrid-hosted program that reports back to us each time a program is launched.
 Information collected includes an anonymized user ID, exit status, the OS architecture and version, memory usage, and crash reports.
-The system is undergoing limited testing with select software developers and members, and will be fully deployed within the next year.
-At that time we hope to provide all contributing software developers with regular, comprehensive reports detailing software usage, essential data for submitting grant applications, planning future software development, and tracking the needs and scope of your user base.
+The system is undergoing limited testing with select software developers and members.
+Once fully deployed, we hope to provide all contributing software developers with regular, comprehensive reports detailing software usage, essential data for submitting grant applications, planning future software development, and tracking the needs and scope of your user base.